nazarimilad/spring-boot-graphql-querydsl-demo/README.md

 ## Introduction

-This project is a Java demo project meant to demonstrate the implementation and integration of different aspects of GraphQL in a Spring Boot project:
+This project is a Java demo project meant to demonstrate the implementation and integration of different aspects of GraphQL in a Spring Boot project (using [Spring GraphQL](https://github.com/spring-projects/spring-graphql)):

 * Schema to controller wiring
 * Schema documentation